Kjartan Atli Kjartansson: Playing career

 Kjartan played for nine seasons in the Icelandic top-tier Úrvalsdeild karla, mostly with Stjarnan.
 He was one of the key players in Stjarnan's resurgence to the basketball scene, helping the club win the Icelandic Basketball Cup in 2009 and 2013, and the Super Cup in 2009.
 He retired from top-level play in January 2014.
 On April 8, 2018, he hit a go-ahead three-pointer in the waning seconds of Álftanes game against Stál-úlfur in the Division III semi-finals, helping them to victory and promotion to Division II.
 On 16 April 2019, he won the Division II championship after Álftanes defeated ÍA in the league finals, 123–100, and achieved promotion to Division I.

 In November 2021, Kjartan was called up to Álftanes main squad from the reserve team due to several players missing the game due to COVID-19 protocols.
 In the 114-91 win, he had 6 points and 5 assists.

 Coaching career

 In 2012, Kjartan was hired as head coach for Stjarnan women's team.
 He led them to a 12–4 record in the Division I, the second best record in the league.
 In the playoffs they lost Hamar for a seat in the Úrvalsdeild kvenna.
 Kjartan served as an assistant coach with Stjarnan men's team during the 2014–2015 season, helping it win the Icelandic Basketball Cup in 2015.

 In May 2022, Kjartan was hired as the head coach of Álftanes men's team.
 In his first season, he guided the team to first place in the 1. deild karla and to promotion to the top-tier Úrvalsdeild karla.

+On 13 December 2025, he resigned as the head coach of Álftanes the day after it suffered the biggest defeat in Úrvalsdeild history in a 137-78 loss against Tindastóll.

+In September 2026, he returned to Álftanes as an assistant coach.